The Shawshank Redemption: Plot

-The following year, Red is finally paroled after serving 40 years.
-He struggles to adapt to life outside prison and fears that he never will.
-Remembering his promise to Andy, he visits Buxton and finds a cache containing money and a letter asking him to come to Zihuatanejo.
-Red violates his parole by traveling to Fort Hancock, Texas, and crossing the border into Mexico, admitting that he finally feels hope.
-He finds Andy on a beach in Zihuatanejo, and the two reunited friends happily embrace.
+The following year, Red is paroled after serving 40 years, but struggles to adapt to life outside prison and fears that he never will.
+Remembering his promise to Andy, he visits Buxton and finds a cache containing money and a letter inviting him to come to Zihuatanejo.
+Red violates his parole by traveling to Mexico, admitting that he finally feels hope.
+He finds Andy on a beach, and the reunited friends happily embrace.